 This activity is defined as the act of seeking or obtaining employment and preparation to seek or obtain employment.
-This activity includes the time participants attend job clubs, job readiness classes, life skills training, and other similar programs providing assistance aiding with applications, interviews, resumes, and other job search skills.
+This activity includes the time participants attend job clubs, job readiness classes, life skills training, and other similar programs aiding with applications, interviews, resumes, and other job search skills.

-When determined necessary and a documented need for treatment or therapy and certified by a qualified medical, substance abuse, or mental health professional exists, substance abuse treatment, mental health treatment, and/or rehabilitation activities may be counted in this category.
+When determined necessary and a documented need for treatment or therapy by a qualified medical, substance abuse, or mental health professional exists, substance abuse treatment, mental health treatment, and/or rehabilitation activities may be counted in this category.

-The Division will limit reporting participation hours in these activities to no more than six 6 weeks, or twelve 12 weeks when qualified as a needy state, in a 12-month rolling period with no more than four 4 weeks consecutive per statutory provisions.
-A -'week' - of job search/job readiness activity is defined as 20 hours of participation for a work-eligible individual that is a single custodial parent with a child under six 6 years of age and 30 hours for all other work-eligible individuals.
+The Division will limit reporting participation hours in these activities to no more than 6 weeks, or 12 weeks when qualified as a needy state, in a 12-month rolling period with no more than 4 weeks consecutive per statutory provisions.
+A - 'week' - of job search/job readiness activity is defined as 20 hours of participation for a work-eligible individual that is a single custodial parent with a child under 6 years of age and 30 hours for all other work-eligible individuals.
 Six weeks of job search/job readiness assistance equates to 120 hours and 180 hours.
 Or, if the state has been determined a needy state, 12 weeks of job search/job readiness assistance equates to 240 hours and 360 hours.
 Program staff will monitor our states eligibility status as a - 'needy state' - and will not report participation in excess of the 6-week limitation if our status changes.
-Our system OASIS is coded to count any week in which one 1 or more hours of activity is entered/reported in this category toward the consecutive time limitations.
-Staff will may use discretion in reporting hours under this time-limited category to avoid using up the allowable weeks for part-time or episodic participation and conserve those weeks for weeks when the participant will meet their work requirement.
+OASIS is coded to count any week in which 1 or more hours of activity is entered/reported in this category toward the consecutive time limitations.
+Staff may use discretion in reporting hours under this timelimited category part-time or episodic participation and conserve those weeks for weeks when the participant will meet their work requirement.
 Only actual hours of participation will be reported.
 Participation is monitored and supervised by DWSS staff and verification of participation hours must be received prior to reporting hours in the NEON calendar.
 Hours of participation in the following activities are reported in this category: